rails/rails/guides/source/security.md

 <div id="mycode" expr="alert('hah!')" style="background:url('javascript:eval(document.all.mycode.expr)')">
 ```

-The eval() function is a nightmare for blacklist input filters, as it allows the style attribute to hide the word “innerHTML”:
+The eval() function is a nightmare for blacklist input filters, as it allows the style attribute to hide the word "innerHTML":

 ```
 alert(eval('document.body.inne' + 'rHTML'));
 ```

-The next problem was MySpace filtering the word “javascript”, so the author used “java&lt;NEWLINE&gt;script" to get around this:
+The next problem was MySpace filtering the word "javascript", so the author used "java&lt;NEWLINE&gt;script" to get around this:

 ```html
 <div id="mycode" expr="alert('hah!')" style="background:url('java↵ script:eval(document.all.mycode.expr)')">